nbtin/edge-detection/README.md

 1. Download the executable file from the Releases page.
 2. Download the dll files from the OpenCV library and place them in the same directory as the executable file.
 3. Run the executable file from the command line with the `help` flag to see the usage instructions.
+Just replace the exe filename with the one you downloaded from my Releases page.
    <img src="imgs/usage.png">

 ## Examples